Shoes for Memories

 Startled, I looked around to see an old man with wispy silver-gray hair smiling at me.
-His stooped posture and hollow cheeks betrayed a frailty brought on by prolonged illness and old "These shoes sure look interesting," I said after regaining my composure.
+His stooped posture and hollow cheeks betrayed a frailty brought on by old age and a hard life.
+"These shoes sure look interesting," I said after regaining my composure.

 "Oh ya, what's so interesting about 'em?" he asked, his eyes boring into me.
 "Well, it's not really the shoes or the spats, it's the story they tell."